 Prerequisite(s): 104-166 Enterprise Marketing & Mgmt.
+Co-requisite(s): 104-182 Prof Development for Marketing.
 Restricted to students admitted to the following program(s): 10-104-3 Marketing Management.

-104-182 Prof Development for Marketing
+104-182 Prof Development for Marketing 2 cr

 This course emphasizes the Professional Development Plan (PDP), with a strong personal career focus.
 Students will increase their self-understanding and set specific career goals.
 Students will create and update career credentials that will be necessary to compete in a competitive employment market.
 Students will prepare a professional career portfolio that will be a strong personal sales tool for their future.
 In addition, the course will take an in-depth review of the job search process outlining techniques and pathways to opportunities.
 Must have 4th semester standing.